Trash and Recycling

 DEP has determined that yard waste must be separated from the waste stream for recycling.
 All waste haulers are required to provide a schedule for monthly collection of leaf and yard waste to residential, commercial, and institutional customers.
 You may not burn leaves or yard waste in Pennsylvania.

 The Township offers residents only a drop off for residential yard waste at 1622 Ridge Road Monday to Saturday 6:00 AM to 9:00 PM and Sunday 6:00 AM to 1:00 PM.
 Only branches under four inches (4") in diameter and brush are accepted in the dumpster provided.
-No tree stumps, railroad ties, grass clippings, or commercial landscaping waste is permitted.
+No tree stumps, railroad ties, grass clippings, bamboo, bags or commercial landscaping waste is permitted.
 The site is monitored electronically and violators are prosecuted.
+Your private trash hauler is also required to collect yard waste and leaves (no grass clippings).

 It's Easy to be Green